 There are possibilities to extract data in just about every professional setting you can think of. —James Kulich, Ph.D., Data Science Program Director

-“[One of Elmhurst’s] outcomes is that students can work across a range of disciplines, understanding needs and problems, then analyze how modern data can help solve those problems,” says James Kulich, Ph.D., a data science professor and program director at Elmhurst College.
+“[One of Elmhurst’s] outcomes is that students can work across a range of disciplines, understanding needs and problems, then analyze how modern data can help solve those problems,” says James Kulich, Ph.D., a data science professor and program director at Elmhurst University.

 For example, data science degree students can review factors that drive additions to an emergency room or gather data from a security system to differentiate between important and insignificant sounds.
 Industries of all kinds collect data, and analysts can review this information and extract important details regardless of the company type.